Curious about all things twins? I learned a lot about twins during my pregnancy. Here are 11 interesting facts about twins you probably didn’t know.

 11. Is it normal to feel scared about having twins?

-You may have a difficult time accepting the news about the twins.
-Maybe it wasn’t part of your “plans.”
-Your feelings are normal and you’re not alone.
+You may be freaking out about the news of your twins because it wasn’t part of your “plans.”
+Rest assured, your feelings are normal and you’re not alone.

-Rest assured, you’re part of a select group of people now.
-I have an instant bond with other parents of twins (or even people who are twins).
+You’re part of a select group of people now.
+To this day, I still have an instant bond with other parents of twins (or even people who are twins).
 You’ll feel challenged, but you’ll also emerge so much prouder of yourself about all you can do.

 From carrying twins to caring for them alone, these are the little wins that will make you stronger.
 So be kind to yourself.
-Your situation is unique.
-You can’t apply the same standards you may have had of parenting a singleton to twins.
+Your situation is unique—you can’t apply the same standards you may have had of parenting a singleton.

-This pregnancy is temporary.
+This pregnancy is also temporary.
 Whatever hardships come—especially in the newborn stage—will end.

-You won’t shuffle your attention from one baby to the next once they can entertain themselves.
+You won’t always shuffle your attention from one baby to the next, especially once they can entertain themselves.
 They won’t always tandem feed.
-And you’ll carry one baby while the other one walks behind you instead of the fragile babies they once were.
+And you’ll someday carry one baby while the other one walks behind you.

 Welcome to the world of twins!